Equal Love: Notable achievements

-In 2016 Equal Love and The Australian Marriage Equality led the Pride Parade in St Kilda Victoria; this was the 1st time both groups had united to demand same-sex marriage Equal Love criticises Prime Minister Malcolm Turnbull with Wallace saying "he’s done us a lot of damage because he’s taken a vote off the table and said the way forward is a plebiscite".
+In 2016 Equal Love and Australian Marriage Equality led the pride parade in St Kilda Victoria; this was the first time both groups had united to demand same-sex marriage.
+Equal Love criticises Prime Minister Malcolm Turnbull with Wallace saying "he’s done us a lot of damage because he’s taken a vote off the table and said the way forward is a plebiscite".

 Criticism

 Melbourne is the countries largest Equal Love movement but each state and territory manage their own activisms.
 The Brisbane campaign group has been criticised from within its own ranks, as well as by the wider LGBT community.
 The criticism has included concern about the close links Equal Love has to both the Socialist Alternative and the Socialist Alliance.
 The incorporation of other protest-issues within Equal Love rallies, as well as the "offensive" signs, the tee-shirt "profanity", along with the militancy of Equal Love participants have all raised concerns.
 Equal Love works with other Australian LGBTIQ groups including the Community Action Against Homophobia.
-Rodney Croome National Convener of Australian Marriage Equality has expressed concerns about radical campaigning methods, saying, "It is also a double standard to demand respect for same-sex relationships without showing the same respect in return".
+Rodney Croome, national convener of Australian Marriage Equality, has expressed concerns about radical campaigning methods, saying "It is also a double standard to demand respect for same-sex relationships without showing the same respect in return".